cloud-hypervisor/cloud-hypervisor/docs/debug-port.md

 `cloud-hypervisor` debug I/O port, we may want to gather the related logs.

-To do so we need to start `cloud-hypervisor` with the right debug level (`-vvv`).
+To do so we need to start `cloud-hypervisor` with the right debug level (`-v -v -v`).
 It is also recommended to have it log into a dedicated file in order to easily grep for the tracing logs (e.g.
 `--log-file /tmp/cloud-hypervisor.log`):